Kavanaugh accuser wants FBI investigation before she will testify

 A lawyer representing Judge sent a letter to Grassley saying Judge did not want to speak publicly about the matter.

 “In fact, I have no memory of this alleged incident.
-Brett Kavanaugh and I were friends in high school but I do not recall the party described in Dr. Ford’s letter.
-More to the point, I never saw Brett act in the manner Dr. Ford describes,” the letter quoted Judge as saying.
+Brett Kavanaugh and I were friends in high school but I do not recall the party described in Dr Ford’s letter.
+More to the point, I never saw Brett act in the manner Dr Ford describes,” the letter quoted Judge as saying.

 Judge is the author of a 1997 memoir titled “Wasted: Tales of a Gen X Drunk,” which recounts his experiences as a teenage alcoholic.